irfanhakim-as/linux-wiki/distros/SteamOS.md

 ### Notes

-- It's _potentially_ recommended to use a path within our user directory as the mounting point for the remote directory to avoid potential issues with the system's immutability.
-If you still wish to mount it outside of the user directory, be sure to only mount it from within `/mnt`.
+- It's _potentially_ recommended to use a path within our user directory as the mountpoint for the remote directory (i.e. `/home/deck/mynas`) to avoid potential issues with the system's immutability.

+- Configurations made to the system's `fstab` file will not persist through (major) updates - use the `systemd` mount unit method instead to mount the remote storage.

 ---